I found a Siberian ginseng on the web (1kg / 350Kč).

 Thank you for your information, Aldo.

 All the woody eleutherococcus drug we found here in Taiwan for use in the treatment of TČM came from the substantially thicker parts of the plant and looked completely different.
 Its price level will probably not be able to compete.
 That's not to say that the small diameter material would be bad.
-Although MSP prefers bigger and better looking parts of plants, I think the material on your picture can be OK, if it is clean and has no other problem.
+Although MSP prefers bigger and better looking parts of plants, I think the material on the picture you send may well be ok if it is clean and has no other problem.

 Ad slivovice: thumb up!